-Reference Checits
+Reference Checks

-If the EOF is unfaciliate with the work of a potential employed, the EOR may want to conduct therefore check.
-An efference check will provide the EOR with more information on the potential employee's work history and qualifications to perform job duties.
+If the EOR is unfamiliar with the work of a potential employee, the EOR may want to conduct a reference check.
+A reference check will provide the EOR with more information on the potential employee's work history and qualifications to perform job duties.
 To save time and effort during the hiring process, consider completing reference checks only for potential employees that the EOR intends to make a job offer to.
 Ask for references during the interview process.